Comparing Rewards Credit Card Offers

 American Express Membership Rewards

-Myriad Amex cards use the Membership Rewards program, including the Premier Rewards Gold and the Blue Business Plus.
+Myriad Amex cards use the Membership Rewards program, including the American Express® Gold Card and the Blue Business Plus.

 You can earn Membership Rewards through airfare, hotel stays, car rentals, retail purchases and more.
 There are also opportunities with business purchases, including office supplies, wireless service, shipping, advertising and computer hardware/software/cloud computing.